PanYunpeng/CS229-python-kit/README.md

 # CS229-python-kit
 A kit of starter code for CS229 Machine Learning course problem sets

+## 🚨DISCLAIMER

+1. All the intellectual property belongs to Stanford University and the faculty members who developed the course.
+The kit is purely for academic purpose.
+2. I was careful not to include any content that would constitute academic dishonesty.
+My code is either a direct translation of the provided MATLAB starter code or just for reading in file or helping in debugging.
+   But should any problem arises please feel free to contact me.
+3. I make NO guarantee that this kit doesn't contain ANY error that would affect the result.
+If you encounter any error that is indeed due to the implementation feel free to tell me in the Issue section.

 ## HW1

 ### Logistic Regression problem